Sonja24/QA-Fundamentals-exam-2024/README.md

-# QA-Fundamentals-exam- November 2024
+Within the course QA Fundamentals, the exam contained materials from the first part of the course Software technologies.
-In this repo are attached HTML, CSS, JSON script files for the QA Fundamentals exam.
-The exam contained tasks that should have been fulfilled in HTML and CSS like creating simple web pages, concantenation tasks in JS.
+The folder contains files in HTML, CSS and JS with fuldilled task as creating simple web pages and concantenation tasks in JS.